A UCC lien is a

 suffixes to distinguish filings by lineage (for example, Jr. or Sr.)

 - If the debtor is an organization, check the charter documents in the organization's state of jurisdiction.
+For organizations registered in Montana you may verify their name through this link Business Entity Search.

-- Double-check the spelling of the debtor name on the lien.
+spelling of the debtor name.

 The filing location of a UCC lien is determined as follows: